Gala Farewell X After Party Tickets

 There is not better way than to celebrate the end of your amazing stay in Quebec City than an event that's just as incredible!

-Let's meet up on April 11th for a tasty dinner and an After-Party at Cosmos Ste Foy!
+Let's meet up on April 11th for a tasty dinner at Cosmos Ste Foy and an After-Party at l'Atelier Grande Allée!

 📆Thursday the 11th of April